 - Left Over: $4,975

 By knowing that Doc McStuffins and her hubby are on track for their goals, it now allows for guilt-free spending with the bottom portion of their budget ($4,975).
-If they change their goals, grow their family and any other course change, they would want to reevaluate/update their current budget.
+If they change their goals, grow their family, or have any other course change, they would want to reevaluate/update their current budget.

-Two main categories to review with a few bonus topics after that: disability insurance and life insurance.
+There are two main categories to review (plus a few bonus topics!): disability insurance and life insurance.